dcgurlyshow/dcgs/README.md

 # dcgs
-main website for the DC Gurly Show
+This repo is for the main website of the DC Gurly Show burlesque troupe.